ladyicode/CI-TESTING/README-GIT.md

 ## Working on BlockchainWalletApi

-When working on BlockchainWalletApi, we recommend you do e
+When working on BlockchainWalletApi, we recommend you do each new feature or bugfix in a new branch.
+This simplifies the task of code review as well as of merging your changes into the canonical repository.

+A ty